openfisca/openfisca-doc/contribute/tests.md

 To add tests for a formula, add a YAML file in `openfisca_france/tests/formulas/`, taking example on the existing ones.

 To execute the tests for a specific YAML file, run `openfisca_france/tests/test_yaml.py <path/to/file.yaml>`.

+## Ignored tests

+Note that in OpenFisca-France, for now, the test runner ignores some tests.

+Some Python tests are ignored: see the [Makefile](https://github.com/openfisca/openfisca-france/blob/master/Makefile).

+Some YAML tests are ignored.
+They receive a property `ignored: true` ([example](https://github.com/openfisca/openfisca-france/blob/ea869ad3c98e633ed3de84fa8618a045b5ebe4f9/openfisca_france/tests/formulas/irpp.yaml#L297)).
+We prefer setting this property rather than commenting the test.

 ## ipdb debugger